 - 1/2 tsp cayenne pepper (you can add more if you like it hotter)

-For the ribs: Pull any fat off the ribs that easily comes off with your fingers (if you can’t pull it off then it supposed to be there!).
+- For the ribs: Pull any fat off the ribs that easily comes off with your fingers (if you can’t pull it off then it supposed to be there!).
 Peel off any tough membrane that is on the bony side of the ribs if it’s not done already.
-Lightly sprinkle ribs with garlic salt and onion powder.
+Lightly sprinkle ribs with garlic salt, onion powder, and black pepper.

 - Don’t have time for all that?
 Throw it in a crock-pot with BBQ sauce and set on low for 8 hours.